-- Perform this procedure only for major upgrades (for example, when upgrading from MSL 10.x to MSL 11.x). - The RFI blade requires sufficient disk space for a backup.
-If your system has insufficient disk space, the MBG blade will not be listed on the Blades panel. - The RFI blade is not intended for virtual deployments and is only available to the MBG application. - To employ this procedure, your system must be running MSL 10.3 or later.
+- Perform this procedure only for major upgrades (for example, when upgrading from MSL 11.x to MSL 12.0). - Ensure that your hardware is compatible with Rocky Linux 8 and there is enough free space. - Before you install the RFI Blade, ensure that you check the boot partition size..
+At least 100MB of Free space is required.
+This information is found in Administration > System Information under Mounted Filesystems. - The RFI blade requires sufficient disk space for a backup.
+If your system has insufficient disk space, the MBG blade will not be listed on the Blades panel. - It is also important to check that your hard drive is at least 5 GB for root partition and 200 MB for boot partition.
+This information is found in Administration > System Information under Mounted Filesystems beside Totals. - The RFI blade is not intended for virtual deployments. - To employ this procedure, your system must be running MSL 11.0 or later.